rounaktiwari27/Nifty-IV-Surface/README.md

 ### Design Decisions

 **Why linear and not cubic/quadratic?**
 Higher-order fits perform worse.
-With 10–12 observed points per row, cubic splines overfit to noise and extrapolate badly at the wings.
-Linear outperforms cubic and quadratic.
+With only 10–12 observed points per row, cubic splines can overfit to noise and extrapolate poorly at the wings.
+Linear interpolation provides a simple and stable reconstruction.

 **Why separate CE and PE?**
 CE strikes span 25200–26500, PE strikes span 23800–25100 — no overlap.
 There is a structural level shift between the two wings of the smile.
-Joint fitting made predictions worse .
+Joint fitting made predictions worse.

 **Why not temporal as primary?**
 IV has lag-1 autocorrelation of 0.99+, which seems attractive.
 But the cross-sectional structure is more informative for predicting a missing strike.
 Temporal is used only as a fallback for degenerate rows.

 **No lookahead bias.**
-The cross-sectional approach uses only other strikes at the **same timestamp**.
-No future rows are touched at any point.
-The problem statement rules explicitly allow same-timestamp cross-sectional features.
+The primary reconstruction/cross-sectional approach uses only other strikes at the **same timestamp**.
+Temporal interpolation is used only as a fallback and is applied in a forward direction, ensuring that future observations are not used to reconstruct earlier timestamps.The problem statement rules explicitly allow same-timestamp cross-sectional features.

 ---